Decodon/projectMovieApps3/README.md

 [d1]: ./public/similarMovies.JPG
 [d2]: ./public/tvShows.JPG
 [d3]: ./public/tvDetails.JPG
-[d4]: ./public/tvRatings.JPG
-[d5]: ./public/popularActors.JPG
+[d4]: ./public/popularActors.JPG
-[d6]: ./public/actorDetails.JPG
+[d5]: ./public/actorDetails.JPG
-[d7]: ./public/login.JPG
+[d6]: ./public/login.JPG
-[d8]: ./public/topRated.JPG
+[d7]: ./public/topRated.JPG

 + Similar Movies - This returns a list of top rated movies using an API call based on a selected movie.
 They can then be added to favourites also

 ![][d1]

-+ Top Rated Movies - This returns a list of top rated movies using an API call and can filter based on Genre
++ TV Shows - This returns a list of TVs shows that you can filter by genre

 ![][d2]

-+ Top Rated Movies - This returns a list of top rated movies using an API call and can filter based on Genre
++ TV Show details - This returns some details on the show selected

 ![][d3]

-+ Tv - This returns a list of top rated movies using an API call and can filter based on Genre
++ Actors - This returns a list of popular actors

 ![][d4]

-+ Actors - This returns a list of popular actors
++ Actor Details - This brings up the actors biography

 ![][d5]

-+ Actor Details - This brings up the actors biography
++ Login - A page to login so you can see protected links

 ![][d6]

-+ Login - A page to login so you can see protected links
++ Top Rated Movies - This returns a list of top rated movies using an API call and can filter based on Genrenks

 ![][d7]

-+ Top Rated Movies - This returns a list of top rated movies using an API call and can filter based on Genre

-![][d8]